jerryjappinen/nhost-demo-client/README.md

 - Select the `user` role's `insert` permissions
 - Scroll down and click "Column presets"
 - Select `uploaded_by_user_id` → from session variable → `X-Hasura-User-Id`

+### 5. Event triggers

+It's common to trigger behavior whenever an object is created or deleted, for example.
+In this app, we want to write an entry into a `logs` table every time an `Upload` is created.
+This can be achieved using *Events* and *Functions*.

+First, let's create a place for our logs:

+- Create a table called `logs` (under `public`) with the following columns:
+  - `id` (UUID, primary key)
+  - `message` (String)
+  - `user_id` (UUID, nullable)
+  - `data` (JSONB, nullable)
+- Create "Foreign key":
+  - From `user_id` → `auth.users.id`
+- Create relationship:
+  - Add the suggested object relationship (`logs.user_id` → `users.id`)

+Since we will write `logs` as an admin, we don't need to set any permissions.

+We must first create an event trigger.
+In Hasura Console, go to "Events":

+- Click on *Create*
+  - Trigger name: "onUploadsInsert"
+  - Database table: `default` → `public.uploads`
+  - Trigger opetation: On table `insert`
+  - Webhook URL: `{{NHOST_BACKEND_URL}}/v1/functions/triggers/onUploadsInsert`
+- Under "Advanced", add a header:
+  - Key: `nhost-webhook-secret`
+  - Value: change `Value` to 'From env var`
+  - Enter `NHOST_WEBHOOK_SECRET`
+- Click "Create Event Trigger"

+Now, after the event has been created, Hasura will send a POST request to the URL you defined.
+Because we have the corresponding function in this repository, it will have been deployed to that URL to receive that request.

+You can see how `functions/triggers/onUploadsInsert.js` looks like to understand what's happening.